ProtocolONE/ptah-docs/content/docs/background.md

 ***

 {{< hint >}}
-To edit a section background, you can click the *Background icon* on hover over the section in Preview Area or click the same icon on Settings Panel at the end of the section's title.
+To edit a section background, you can click the *Background icon* in Settings Panel at the end of the section's title.
 {{< /hint >}}

-TODO image интерфейс с настройками фона секции
+{{< figure src="/images/background-section.gif">}}

 **How to edit a background of multiple sections**
 ***